This post may contain affiliate links. Please read our disclosure policy.

 - Kosher salt and pepper, to taste

-- Cook the pasta according to package directions, then drain and set aside in a large bowl to cool.
+- Cook the pasta: Cook the pasta according to package directions, then drain and set aside in a large bowl to cool.

-- Place all sauce/dressing ingredients into a blender or food processor and pulse until smooth and well combined.
+- Make the dressing: Place all sauce/dressing ingredients into a blender or food processor and pulse until smooth and well combined.

-- Taste and adjust the seasoning.
-Pour the sauce over the pasta, and stir in the celery, peas, and tuna.
+- Add sauce to the pasta bowl: Taste and adjust the seasoning.
+Pour the sauce over the pasta, and stir it to combine.
 Then, mix with a spatula until nicely coated.

 Storing and Reheating